-Moncler's communication strategy is both innovative and non-conventional.
-It always conveys the product's uniqueness and the Brand's values in a highly distinctive and unequivocal way, using all available channels increasingly interactively to engage end clients and create a strong sense of belonging around shared values.
+Moncler's communication strategy is innovative and unconventional.
+It conveys the product's uniqueness and the Brand's values in a highly distinctive manner, and is able to use all the channels in an increasingly interactive way to involve the final consumer, creating a strong sense of belonging around shared values.